dair-iitd/OxKBC/README.md

-# Explaining Knowledge base completion
+# OxKBC: Outcome Explanation for Factorization Based Knowledge Base Completion

+Code accompanying AKBC'20 paper of the same title.
+Paper link: https://openreview.net/forum?id=nqYhFwaUj

 We propose a method, that can be used to explain why an embedding based neural model trained for knowledge base completion gave that specific answer for a query.
 More specifically, given a knowledge base represented as a list of triples (e<sub>1</sub>, r, e<sub>2</sub>), we train an embedding based neural model to answer the query (e<sub>1</sub>, r, ?) which give the answer as u.
 We try to give reasoning for that answer for an arbitrary embedding based neural model.
 Presently, we are using a near state of the art model [TypeDM](https://github.com/dair-iitd/KBI/tree/master/kbi-pytorch)

 ## Getting Started